luxonis/depthai-docs-website/source/pages/faq.rst

  - Encoding Max Limit, `here <https://docs.luxonis.com/projects/api/en/latest/samples/VideoEncoder/encoding_max_limit/#encoding-max-limit>`__.

-Alternatively, to leverage this functionality from the :code:`depthai_demo.py` script, use the `-enc` (or `--encode`) to specify which cameras to encode (record), with optional `-encout` arguemnt to specify path to directory where to store encoded files.
+Alternatively, to leverage this functionality from the :code:`depthai_demo.py` script, use the `-enc` (or `--encode`) to specify which cameras to encode (record), with optional `-encout` argument to specify path to directory where to store encoded files.
 An example is below:

 .. code-block:: bash